iterate/mikrobloggeriet/text/iterate/iterate-1/index.md

 Perhaps this term will also help our clients understand that making products isn't purely a numbers game, or a straight puck.
 It is about vision, execution and measuring impact all at once.

 I love Adam Mosses description of the creative process amongst the many artists he has interviewed to find in which ways they make decision when making art.
-The artists stories are very individual, yes, but they go through a smiliar top level process.
+The artists stories are very individual, yes, but they go through a similar top level process.
 I think we could be better at doing something closer to this.
-The three steps are (my translation)
+The three steps are (my translation):

 1. being creative
 2. judging
 3. detailing

-Being pretty good at the first and last, I find we very often don´t focus specifically on the middle one.
-This part is absolutely essential to find an emotional fit for users - which is really what we´re always searching for.
+Being pretty good at the first and last, I find we very often don't focus specifically on the middle one.
+This part is absolutely essential to find an emotional fit for users---which is really what we're always searching for.
 We want to make products that people love (not accept or like).

 I think perhaps we are also terrified at the prospect of someone being offended as we critique their/our work.
 So, naming this stage as key would potentially make it less of a painful process to really edit our products as we wade through customer insights, hypotheses, ideas and aha-moments.
 I guess I want the ability to really look at our work, judge it well until we get to the point where we can truly be proud to have created a product that makes people go WOW!

 I have now changed my title to product editor.